How to Get Rid Of Dog Poop Smell in the House: 7 Effective Options

 Preventing Dog Poop Accidents in the House

 Dog poop smells contain millions of pathogens that can affect humans when inhaled.
-In addition, children with sensitive senses may find it difficult to breathe if there is a poop smell.
+In addition, children and adults with respiratory issues may find breathing difficult if there is a poop smell.

-Although it has not been proven that poop smell has direct effects on the human body, prolonged intake of dog poop smell may have some adverse effects, including:
+Although it has not been proven that the smell of dog fecesl has direct effects on the human body, a prolonged intake of the smell may have some adverse effects, including:

 - Allergic reactions